 It is understood in the environment of Information Technology Resources that there may not always be a physical separation of electronic records between University Business and Personal Communications.
 If material is found during a legitimate search for University Communications that indicates a potential violation in Personal Communications of University policy, including this Policy, or illegal use, the individual(s) involved in the search should halt the search, secure the relevant Information Technology Resources and seek permission to access the Personal Communications under the procedure set forth under section B. Users are reminded of the General Principle in Section I that resources and systems owned and maintained by the University are intended for use for the University and not for personal or business communications.
 Individuals who want unconstrained use and privacy should use private or commercial systems located at their residence or elsewhere, not University IT Resources.
 Individuals using University IT Resources should recognize that complete privacy is not assured and should refrain from creating or keeping on University IT Resources communications that they wish to keep private.

-Anyone seeking access to Personal Communications (see definition in section I) without user consent must first present to a senior University official (President, Provost, Vice President of the University or Medical Center, Dean, CEO of Strong Memorial Hospital, Director of LLE or Director of MAG, and Vice Provost and Chief Information Officer, the “Official”) reasonable cause for gaining such access.
+With respect to personal communications, anyone seeking access to Electronic Filesof an Employee or Student without user consent must first present to a senior University official (President, Provost, Vice President of the University or Medical Center, Dean, CEO of Strong Memorial Hospital, Director of LLE or Director of MAG, and Vice Provost and Chief Information Officer, the “Official”) reasonable cause for gaining such access.
 (See section I for examples of reasonable cause.)
 If the initiator of the request is a senior University Official, the request must be approved by another senior University Official.
 If the initiator of the request is the University President, the request must be approved by the Vice President and General Counsel.
 An individual cannot initiate a request for access and also be part of the decision-making process.
 Permission should generally be sought from the official in charge of the school or division relevant to the search if that official is available.

 Some University employees, to perform their assigned duties, must have special privileges to access hardware and software, including specific files.
 Such employees are expected to abide strictly by this Policy, and are subject to discipline, including termination, for violating it.